15 Warning Signs It’s Time to Cease All Contact With Someone

 Getty Images/iStockphoto

-After all, you once cared about this person (and hey, maybe you still do), so why wouldn’t you want to keep the door open for communication in the future?
+After all, you once cared about this person, so why wouldn’t you want to keep the door open for communication in the future?
 While that may work in a small majority of cases, if you notice any of these red flags, you need to block, delete, and avoid all contact with this person for your own sake.
+Sometimes, keeping the peace isn’t as important as protecting your own headspace.
+Here’s why you might need to shut that door for good.

 1. They make you feel rubbish about yourself.